By Grandma Barton

 - Try adding 1 teaspoon lime juice, a pinch of salt and 1 teaspoon sugar to a pint of water.
 Sip the beverage throughout the day.

 - Coconut water is really high in electrolytes, is very hydrating and nature’s version of a sports drink.
-Coconut water basically has the same consistency as blood plasma and has even been used as a saline solution in blood transfusions in people in an emergency!
+Coconut water basically has the same consistency as blood plasma.
+It has been used successfully on a man in an emergency situation in the Solomon Islands when nothing else was available.
 Thanks to it’s high mineral content (especially potassium and iron), it can replenish chronic dehydration better than plain water.
 Coconut water is also relatively low-cal and low in sugar.
 (Coconut water is different from coconut milk.
 Zico brand is recommended – but this is not a commercial!)

 - Yogurt and cottage cheese also help relieve dehydration by restoring normal levels of sodium and potassium.
 In fact, having a cup of yogurt mixed with 1 teaspoon of fenugreek powder is considered as one of the most valuable natural home remedies for dehydration.